Bui-Alex46/Slot-Machine--Project/README.md

 # Slot-Machine--Project
-Creates a simulated game of playing a slot machine This is a game that allows user to place bets on a slot machine Slot machine is represented as a transposed matrix
+Creates a simulated slot machine which allows user to place bets on a slot machine and earn or lose money.
+The Slot machine is represented as a transposed matrix

 ##
 * Utilizes Python methods